kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

 ```
 Looking at the IO slot on the side of the TI 99/4A, with connections to the stm32f407 listed.
 I have used
 the TI pin naming of the Address and databus pins.
 TI (in this era) used a numbering scheme that is the opposite of
 other vendors.
 A15 is the least significant bit of the address bus.
-A0 is the most signidificant.
+A0 is the most significant.
 D7 is the least
 significant bit of the data bus.
 D0 is the most significant.
 ```
 Pins 1 and 2 are closest to the front of the TI 99/4A